Using Halp to send email requests into Slack & MS Teams

 How does this work?

 When an email is sent to an enabled email address that forwards to your inbound Halp email address, it will create a ticket based on your ticket routing recipes.
 If you don't have a recipe set up, it will go to your default triage channel.
-You can tell tickets created from email apart from tickets created in Slack by the 'Created via email' message under the ticket number.
+You can tell tickets created from email apart from tickets created in Slack & MS Teams by the 'Created via email' message under the ticket number.

 The end-user will receive an email back with your auto-response.
 The message can be customized from your Settings > Email page on the web.
 If the email of the user matches a Slack or MS Teams user in your workspace, it will also create a requester ticket in a direct message between that user and the Halp bot in Slack & MS Teams.
 You can also disable auto-responses by checking the box below the initial response box if you don't want users to be notified when tickets are created.